 Established companies and start-ups?
 This is how successful cooperation works

-Every second mechanical engineering company has already entered into a cooperation with a start-up.
-However, concrete results do not always follow from such a partnership.
-Christian Riendl, Hosokawa Alpine, and Felix Müller, plus10, reported on success factors and challenges of their joint collaboration at this year's tea Technology Transfer Congress in Augsburg.
+Every second mechanical engineering company has already entered into a partnership with a start-up.
+Concrete results do not always follow from such a partnership.
+Christian Riendl, Hosokawa Alpine, and Felix Müller, plus10, reported on the success factors and challenges of their joint collaboration at this year's tea Technology Transfer Congress in Augsburg.

 To remain competitive, small and medium-sized enterprises are increasingly turning to new technologies.
 However, their own companies often lack the relevant expertise in artificial intelligence, machine learning and the like, which is why some companies are entering into partnerships with startups to supplement such skills.
 According to a study by VDMA Startup-Machine, the focus of such collaboration is on developing new products or improving existing ones.
 When established companies and startups work together, established structures often meet agile ways of working.
 A systematic approach is essential for cooperation to create value for both sides.
 The machine and plant manufacturer Hosokawa Alpine entered into such a partnership together with the Fraunhofer spin-off plus10.
 At the tea Technology Transfer Congress, they spoke about their cooperation and the guidelines for a successful outcome.